Stephen Ziliak

-Stephen T. Ziliak (born October 17, 1963) is an American professor of economics.
-He is currently a faculty member of the Angiogenesis Foundation, conjoint professor of business and law at the University of Newcastle in Australia, and professor of economics at Roosevelt University in Chicago, Illinois.
-He previously taught for the Georgia Institute of Technology, Emory University, and Bowling Green State University.
+Stephen T. Ziliak (born October 17, 1963) is an American economist, author, and educator.
+He is currently professor of economics at Roosevelt University in Chicago, Illinois.
+He previously taught at the Georgia Institute of Technology, Emory University, and Bowling Green State University.
 Much of his work has focused on welfare and poverty, rhetoric, public policy, and the history and philosophy of science and statistics.
-Most known for his works in the field of statistical significance, Ziliak gained notoriety from his 1996 article, "The Standard Error of Regressions", from a sequel study in 2004 called "Size Matters", and for his University of Michigan Press best-selling and critically acclaimed book The Cult of Statistical Significance: How the Standard Error Costs Us Jobs, Justice, and Lives (2008) all coauthored with Deirdre McCloskey.
+Most known for his works on statistical significance, Ziliak challenged the fundamental theory and practice of statistical significance testing in his 1996 article, "The Standard Error of Regressions", in a sequel study in 2004 called "Size Matters", and in a book,The Cult of Statistical Significance: How the Standard Error Costs Us Jobs, Justice, and Lives (2008) all coauthored with Deirdre McCloskey.

 Career

-Ziliak received a Bachelor of Arts in Economics from Indiana University Bloomington, a PhD in economics, and a PhD Certificate in the Rhetoric of the Human Sciences, both from the University of Iowa.
-While at University of Iowa, he served as resident scholar in the Project on Rhetoric of Inquiry, where he met among others Steve Fuller, Bruno Latour, and Wayne C. Booth, and co-authored the now-famous paper "The Standard Error of Regressions".
+Ziliak received in 1986 a Bachelor of Arts degree in Economics from Indiana University Bloomington; in 1996 he received a PhD in economics and a PhD Certificate in the Rhetoric of the Human Sciences, both from the University of Iowa.
+At Indiana he was a close student of H. Scott Gordon.
+While in graduate school at the University of Iowa, he served as resident scholar in the Project on Rhetoric of Inquiry, where he met among others Steve Fuller, Bruno Latour, and Wayne C. Booth, and co-authored (with Deirdre N. McCloskey) a seminal paper of econometrics, "The Standard Error of Regressions".

 Following the completion of his PhD degrees, he has taught at Bowling Green State University, Emory University, Georgia Institute of Technology, and (currently) Roosevelt University, and he has been a visiting professor at more than a dozen other universities, law schools, and medical centers across the United States and Europe.
 In 2002 he won the Helen Potter Award for Best Article in Social Economics ("Pauper Fiction in Economic Science: `Paupers in Almshouses' and the Odd Fit of Oliver Twist").
 In that same year at Georgia Tech he won the "Faculty Member of the Year" award and in 2003 he was voted "Most Intellectual Professor".

 After college, but prior to his academic career, Ziliak served as county welfare caseworker and, following that, labor market analyst for the Indiana Department of Workforce Development, both in Indianapolis.